 Click here for more information.

-All trainee teachers must apply for their training through UCAS.
-Your Now Teach Recruitment Advisor will give you advice and guidance on how and when to complete your UCAS application.
+All trainee teachers must apply for their training through DfE Apply.
+Your Now Teach Recruitment Advisor will give you advice and guidance on how and when to complete your DfE Apply application.

 Depending on your current knowledge and confidence, you may need to complete a Subject Knowledge Enhancement (SKE) course before you start your training.